librenms/librenms/doc/Developing/os/Test-Units.md

 We have a testing unit for new OS', please ensure you add a test for any new OS' or updates to existing OS discovery.

 All that you need to do is create an snmprec file in tests/snmpsim with the proper name.
-If the adding the first test for this os, simply use the os name `pulse.snmprec` for example.
+If adding the first test for this os, simply use the os name `pulse.snmprec` for example.
 If you need to add multiple test files, you can add an underscore after the os name followed by a description, typically a model name.
 For example: `pulse_mag2600.snmprec`.
 You can copy `skel.snmprec` to your intended name and fill in the data to make things a little easier.